zertyz/AlgorithmComplexityAndReentrancyAnalysis/README.md

 # AlgorithmComplexityAndReentrancyAnalysis
-Measures the complexity of (database) algorithms AND Tests the reentrancy of such algorithms.
+Library to measure the complexity of (database) algorithms AND to test the reentrancy of such algorithms.

+Please see 'CMakeLists.txt' for building info.

 Complexity Analysis:
 ===================